 An amount of urine, as determined from the creatinine value, was acidified with 5 N HCL (Merck, Darmstadt, Germany) to a pH < 2.
 The internal standard (3-phenylbutyric acid, Sigma) was added as a volume of 25 $\mu$ mol/mg creatinine, followed by the addition of 6 mL of ethylacetate (Sigma) to the mixture.
 The solution was shaken for 10 min and centrifuged at 710 g at room temperature for 1 min.
 The organic phase (top phase) was removed with a Pasteur pipette and placed into a second large teflon culture tube.
 Diethylether (Sigma) (3 mL) was added to the aqueous phase and the solution was shaken for 10 min and centrifuged for 1 min as before.
-The organic phase.
+The organic phase was again removed and added to the first organic phase.
 An excess of anhydrous Na2SO4 (approximately 2 mg) (Sigma) was added to remove any